kavehmz/brainfuck_examples/README.md

 Writing a 1 to 100 loop as an interview question in https://en.wikipedia.org/wiki/Brainfuck

 # Run
-You can use one of online brainfuck interpreters to run the code.
+You can use an online brainfuck interpreters to run the code.

 http://www.bf.doleczek.pl/